Apricot Jam With the Last of the Season’s Fruit

 • 300 to 400 grams of xylitol or sugar

-• Two teaspoons Low Methylester Pectin
+• Two teaspoons of Low Methylester Pectin

 • Two teaspoons of calcium water (see the pectin instructions or this video)